Stanislasss/fortune-backend/README.md

   - There's also an option to run the scrapper as a cron job, but the minumum interval is 1 minute.

 ### CI/CD why I decided to use Travis
-  I have been using Jenkins for a long time, and Jenkins helped me to create many cool things, but is not everyone that feedls motivated to build pipelines using Groovy or Jenkins pipeline syntax.
+  I have been using Jenkins for a long time, and Jenkins helped me to create many cool things, but is not everyone that feels motivated to build pipelines using Groovy or Jenkins pipeline syntax.

   For this test I deployed a Jenkins server, but after a few hours I gave up and configured this project to be built by Travis, because it would take too much time to configure all pipelines and plugins.

-  On the other hand, Travis is already conected to Github, Yaml is the default pipeline syntax, it has easy secrets management (Jenkins also has) and it's very close to Gitlab C.I.
+  On the other hand, Travis is already connected to Github, Yaml is the default pipeline syntax, it has easy secrets management (Jenkins also has) and it's very close to Gitlab C.I.
 It was much easier to configure my pipelines and connect to Kubernetes, the best part is that I didn't need to run Jenkins the "Docker in Docker" way.

 ### Kubernetes